 The Payments NZ Board of Directors is ultimately responsible and accountable for the corporate governance of the API Centre and the functions it undertakes.
 The Board’s roles include:

-- Delegating authority for day-to-day governance decision making to the API Council.
+- Delegation of authority for day-to-day governance decision making to the API Council.

 - Appointments to the API Council, including the chair and independent members.